 - 1. Photocopy expense (except as set forth in C below). - 2.
 Telephone charges including appearances such as Court Call. - 3.
 Computer research fees. - 4.
 Clerical services. - 5.
 Travel to and from court including parking fees. - 6.
 Communications with Probate Examiners. - 7.
-Runner services and service fees associated with electronic filing.
+Runner or filing service fees.
+(Vendor service fees associated with electronic filing shall be reimbursable from the estate, and must be distinguished from fees charged by filing services used by attorneys)